iamkartiks/Simple-Blog-RestAPI/readme.md

 ## Features
 List the ready features here:
--Users can create an account and log in.
+- Users can create an account and log in.
--Users can create, read, update, and delete blog posts.
+- Users can create, read, update, and delete blog posts.
--Users can view a list of all blog posts and search for specific posts using keywords.
+- Users can view a list of all blog posts and search for specific posts using keywords.
--Users can like and comment on blog posts.
+- Users can like and comment on blog posts.
--Users can reply to comments.
+- Users can reply to comments.